Soft Matter Hacker Home |

 the Mu Crew made significant contributions to all of P&G's liquid billion dollar brands and

-collaborated with many of the leading academic groups focused on soft materials and complex fluids.
+collaborated with many of the leading academic groups

 After 15 years with P&G, Pat began work as an Associate Professor of Chemical Engineering at